git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

     * 8 edit knobs: Change crossfader setting of selected 8 tracks.
     * Buttons behave as above.

-3. **Pan & Send** - Push 1: Press "Pan & Send" to enter (press multiple times to switch between the 7 modes) - Push 2: Press "Mix" and "Send X" above the display.
-Toggle between the Sends 1-4 and 5-8.
+3. **Pan & Send** - Push 1: Press "Pan & Send" to enter (press multiple times to switch between the modes) - Push 2: Press "Mix" and "Send X" above the display.
+The 4th button above the display moves to the next sends page.
+Combine with Shift to move backwards.
     * 8 edit knobs: Change pan/send1-6 of selected 8 tracks.
 Hold **Shift** for fine adjustments.
     * Buttons behave as above.